CG-LearnGit/git101/README.md

 Git creates a good collaborative environment

-added some tet file to it
+added some test file to it